archandupatla/Evolent-Health-Contact-Form/README.md

 ## Functionality

 The form has five fields firstname, lastname, email, phone and status with custom validations which checks duplicate email and phone number.
-Contacts can be edited and deleted by clicking on the pencil icon and the trash icon as can bee seen in the rows of each contacts
+Contacts can be edited and deleted by clicking on the pencil icon and the trash icon as can bee seen in the rows of each contacts.